andres-mena/didFF/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# TestFunctionalForm
+# didFF

 <!-- badges: start -->
 <!-- badges: end -->

-The TestFunctionalForm R package assesses when the validity of difference-in-differences and related estimators depends on functional form, based on the theoretical results in [Roth and Sant’Anna (2022)](https://jonathandroth.github.io/assets/files/2010.04814.pdf).
+The didFF R package assesses when the validity of difference-in-differences and related estimators depends on functional form, based on the theoretical results in [Roth and Sant’Anna (2022)](https://jonathandroth.github.io/assets/files/2010.04814.pdf).